OskarEM/intelligent-data-management/README.md

 ### Data Queries

-The system allows for complex queries across all three databases, including:
+The system allows for queries across all three databases, including:
 - **Total Sales by Country**
 - **Sales by Product**
 - **Invoice Summaries**